motion-planning/rrt-algorithms/README.md

 Plotly (only needed for plotting)

 ## Usage

+Examples can be found for rrt and rrt* in both 2 and 3 dimensions.

 ### Configuration Space
 Assign bounds to configuration space in form: `[(x_lower, x_upper), (y_lower, y_upper), ...]`